eficode-academy/groovy-katas/native-processes/basic/README.md

 Write a script that executes `ls -l` and prints the process output.

 - Run `groovy exercise.groovy`
-- Q: Was the output as expected?
+- Assert the output matches that of a self-run `ls -l`

 <br>
 <br>